deepjoy9/Netflix-App/README.md

 About This Project:

-This Project offers a seamless movie browsing experience with the following features:
+This App offers a seamless movie browsing experience with the following features:

 TMDB Integration: Fetches movie details from The Movie Database (TMDB).